George Miller Dyott: Biography

 Dyott was born in New York City to a British father and American mother.
-Dyott was raised at his father's English home Freeford Hall and educated at Bedford Grammar School.
+Dyott was raised at his father's English home Freeford Hall in Staffordshire and educated at Bedford Grammar School.
 He went on to train as an electrical engineer at Faraday House in London.
 He testflew planes not long after the Wright brothers, and was the first pilot to fly at the Nassau Aerodrome (Mitchell Field) on Long Island at night, in October 1911.
 He was awarded his Royal Aero Club pilot's Certificate (Number 114) on 17 August 1911.

 Though less well known now, Dyott gained his licence soon after many of the most famous names of early aviation.
 Moore-Brabazon was the first to gain the newly devised certificate, on 8 March 1910 and Rolls, Grahame-White, Cody, Roe, Sopwith followed in that year, but de Havilland and Blackburn won theirs in 1911, only a few months before Dyott.

 In the autumn of 1911 Dyott and Capt.
 Patrick Hamilton travelled to New York with two Deperdussin monoplanes, a two-seater and a single seater.
-They made an exhibition tour, stopping for a while in Nassau and in Mexico.
+They made an exhibition tour, stopping for a while at the Nassau Aerodrome and in Mexico City.
 A highlight, literally, of the Nassau exhibition was a night flight in the two seater, with Hamilton as passenger, carrying a searchlight powered by the plane's motor.
 In Mexico the two seater carried many passengers, including the Mexican Republic's President Madero.
 He later reported on the different flying conditions in hot climates, particularly the effects of thermals, rotating winds and the excitement of flying over forest fires.

 After returning to the UK, he decided to design his own aircraft.
 This was known as the Dyott monoplane; after receiving and testing it, Dyott took it to the US in April 1913.
 He made a sixth month demonstration tour, flying for more than 2,000 miles at venues between New York and California.
 When he returned to the UK he flew it in the London-Brighton handicap of November 1913, but had to make an unscheduled landing.